mossblaser/slidie-ttyd/README.md

 ### Running on a remote host

-You can start a shell or run a command on a remote machine SSH instead by adding the `ssh` query parameter:
+You can start a shell or run a command on a remote machine via SSH instead by adding the `ssh` query parameter:

     @@@